QuetzalCpp/DeepPilot/README.md

 - Keras 2.2.4
 - Tum_simulator ported to Kinetic (https://github.com/angelsantamaria/tum_simulator.git)

+## Datasets to train DeepPilot
+To be announced soon

 ## Reference
 If you use any of data, model or code, please cite the following reference: